githubtraining/migrating-your-repository/responses/01_make-a-plan.md

   <hr>
 </details>

+### Ready to move on?

-> Close this issue to signal you are finished with this step.
+**Close this issue to signal you are finished with this step**.
 I will open a new issue to show you how to optimize your repository for Git operations. :tada:

-For a printable version of the steps in this course, check out the [Quick Reference Guide]({{ host }}/public/{{ course.slug }}.pdf).

 <hr>
 <h3 align="center">Watch below for my response</h3>